tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/购买指南/实时音视频计费_intl_en.md

 > ?
 >- The package unit prices in the table are rounded up to 3 decimal places.
 However, in actual billing, unit prices are rounded to 8 decimal places.
->- Currently, you need to be on our allowlist to use TRTC prepaid packages.
-You can [contact us](](https://intl.cloud.tencent.com/contact-us)) to add your account to the list.
+>- You must be on our allowlist to use TRTC prepaid packages.
+[Contact us](https://intl.cloud.tencent.com/contact-us) to add your account to the allowlist.
->- If your monthly usage exceeds 3 million minutes on average, you can [contact us](](https://intl.cloud.tencent.com/contact-us)) for deeper discounts.
+>- If your monthly usage exceeds 3 million minutes on average, you can [contact us](https://intl.cloud.tencent.com/contact-us) for more discounts.

-## Billing Examples
+## Billing Example

 This section describes how TRTC calculates aggregate resolution, durations, and costs.